2025–26 Watford F.C. season

-The 2025–26 season is the 127th season in the history of Watford and their fourth consecutive season in the Championship.
-The club are participating in the Championship, the FA Cup, and the EFL Cup.
+The 2025–26 season was the 127th season in the history of Watford Football Club, and their fourth consecutive season in the Championship.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

 Managerial changes

 Prior to the season starting, Paulo Pezzolano was appointed as the new Head Coach.
 On 8 October, he was sacked after just 10 games in charge and a win percentage of 30%, he was replaced by former head coach Javi Gracia.
+On 1 February, Gracia then resigned after twenty one games.
+A week later, Edward Still was appointed as the new head coach signing a two-and-a-half year deal having previously been in temporary charge at Anderlecht.